steve-mxt/steve-mxt/README.md

   <img src="https://github-readme-stats.vercel.app/api/pin/?username=steve-mxt&repo=project-demo&hide_border=true" alt="project-demo">
 </a>

-One of my beginner Python projects where I'm learning how to turn programming concepts into working applications.
+A beginner Python project and one of my first steps into building projects with Python.

 **Tech:** Python